 - Set your super savings goal

 A big part of creating your ideal future is ensuring you have enough money to live a great life when you retire.
-That’s why it’s good to make resolutions to actively take care of your superannuation.
-This year, try out some of these resolutions that will make your super work as effectively as possible.
+That’s why it’s good to make goals or resolutions to actively take care of your superannuation.
+This year, try out some of these tips that will make your super work as effectively as possible.